 - Log into Golden Plains Online at least once

-The Freedom 12 e-Checking account is a cash back account paying 2% cash back on monthly debit card purchases up to $600 per month (maximum of $144 annual earnings) and up to $12 in ATM refunds, when month requirements are met.
+The Freedom 12 e-Checking account is a cash back account paying 2% cash back on monthly debit card purchases up to $600 per month (maximum of $144 annual earnings) when the following monthly requirements are met.

 Allen, Anderson, Barber, Barton, Bourbon, Butler, Cherokee, Cheyenne, Clark, Clay, Cloud, Comanche, Cowley, Crawford, Decatur, Dickinson, Edwards, Ellis, Ellsworth, Finney, Ford, Geary, Gove, Graham, Grant, Gray, Greeley, Hamilton, Harper, Harvey, Haskell, Hodgeman, Kearney, Kingman, Kiowa, Labette, Lane, Lincoln, Linn, Logan, McPherson, Marion, Meade, Mitchell, Montgomery, Morton, Neosho, Ness, Norton, Osborne.
 Ottawa, Pawnee, Phillips, Pratt, Rawlins, Reno, Rice, Riley, Rooks, Rush, Russell, Saline, Scott, Sedgwick, Seward, Sherman, Smith, Stafford, Stanton, Stevens, Sumner, Thomas, Trego, Wallace, Wichita, or Wilson.

-With an FOM that includes nearly 75% of all Kansas counties, I assumed one could apply for membership online.
-My assumption was wrong: there is no online membership application.
+As I noted in a March 2021 blog post, it’s surprising that a credit union with an FOM that includes nearly 75% of all Kansas counties doesn’t have an online membership application.
 According to CSR, joining GPCU must be done in person at any of 13 Kansas branches, which are located in Ellsworth, Garden City (2), Hays, Haysville, Hesston, Lakin, Liberal, Parsons, Phillipsburg, Quinter, Ulysses, and Wichita.
-There is no mention of any COVID-related restrictions (limited hours, temporary closures, etc.) on branch locations on GPCU’s website.
+GPCU’s website makes no mention of any COVID-related restrictions (limited hours, temporary closures, etc.) for the branch locations.

 All you have to do is open a savings account and maintain